icopy-site/awesome/docs/awesome/free-for-dev.md

 ## DNS
+  * [1.1.1.1](https://developers.cloudflare.com/1.1.1.1/) - Free public DNS Resolver which is fast and secure (encrypt your DNS query), provided by CloudFlare.
+Useful to bypass your internet provider's DNS blocking, prevent DNS query spying, and [to block adult & malware content](https://developers.cloudflare.com/1.1.1.1/1.1.1.1-for-families).
+Can also be used [via API](https://developers.cloudflare.com/1.1.1.1/encrypted-dns/dns-over-https/make-api-requests).
+Note: Just a DNS resolver, not a DNS hoster.
   * [1984.is](https://www.1984.is/product/freedns/) — Free DNS service with API, and lots of other free DNS features included.
   * [biz.mail.ru](https://biz.mail.ru) — Free email and DNS hosting for up to 5,000 users
   * [cloudns.net](https://www.cloudns.net/) — Free DNS hosting up to 1 domain with 50 records